Electricity for home and business

 Upgrading your existing connection

-If you want to change your connection to our network – such as undergrounding your service line, or increasing the load you have, contact a Powerco-approved contractor to carry out the work for you.
+If you want to change your connection to our network – such as undergrounding your service line, or increasing the load you have, contact a Powerco contractor to carry out the work for you.

-You can also engage a Powerco-approved contractor to move Powerco-owned assets that are close to your property.
+You can also engage a Powerco contractor to move Powerco-owned assets that are close to your property.
 For instance, if you’ve widened your driveway and you need a pole or pillar box on the roadside berm to be moved.
 You’ll need to cover the costs to have the work carried out.

-Find a Powerco-approved contractor
+Find a Powerco contractor

 Electrical connections and disconnections